jakesower/json-expressions/docs/quick-start.md

 # Quick Start Guide

-Get up and running with JSON Expressions in minutes.
-This guide focuses on **apply mode** - expressions that operate on input data like a function.
+Get started with JSON Expressions.
+This guide covers expressions that operate on input data like functions.

 ## Installation